devopsdays/devopsdays-web/content/events/2024-geneva/program/preparing-a-new-devopsdays.md

 Talk_date = ""
 Talk_start_time = ""
 Talk_end_time = ""
-Title = "Preparing a new DevOpsDays!!!!"
-Type = "talk"
+Title = "Tu tu tu tu: Preparing a DevOpsDays, feedback from Core team" Type = "talk"
-Speakers = ["mattiu-tu-tu-tut"]
+Speakers = ["m-and-ms"]
 +++

 c'mon you think you can understand? you gotta be joking